Provide Post Release Employment Services

 - Other assessments, i.e. DOL, education, ISO

-- Entered Employment (Number of offenders who are employed in the first quarter after release)
+- Entered employment (number of released CI workers who are employed in the first quarter post-release)

-- Employment Retention (Number of offenders who are still employed in the second and third quarters after release)
+- Employment retention (Number of CI workers who are still employed in the second and third quarters after release)

 Andrews, D. The Psychology of Criminal Conduct and Effective Treatment.
 What Works: